AUTOSAR AdaptivePREEvision Use Case

 The configuration of the AUTOSAR Adaptive Platform is done by manifests.
 PREEvision allows to export all manifests defined by AUTOSAR Adaptive:

-Application Manifest Contains the information required for the actual deployment of an application on an AUTOSAR Adaptive platform, for example, execution dependencies, startup configurations, mode declarations, etc.
+Provides the information required for the actual deployment of an application on an AUTOSAR Adaptive platform.

 Service Interface Description